lukaszbezlada/Astronomical-Objects/README.md

 # Astronomical-Objects
-> Project of website with Spring technology.
+> Project of website with Spring technology about astronomy.

 ## Table of contents
 * [General info](#general-info)